 While many different anxiety disorders exist, Dr. Blue says that the most common are:

-Social anxiety disorder is characterized by the fear of being judged negatively in social settings.
-The severe fear often causes the person to avoid social situations, which can significantly restrict his or her life.
+Social anxiety disorder, which is characterized by the fear of being judged negatively in social settings.

-“Treatment options differ for specific phobias, social anxiety, GAD and PTSD,” says Dr. Blue.
+“Treatment options differ for specific phobias, social anxiety, generalized anxiety and post-traumatic stress disorders,” says Dr. Blue.
 “However, most anxiety disorders are treated with medication, psychotherapy or both.”

-A physician may ask the patient about his or her medical and psychiatric history, perform a physical examination and order lab tests to determine the best treatment for controlling the disorder.
+At your appointment, your physician may ask about your medical and psychiatric history, perform a physical examination and order lab tests to determine the best treatment for controlling the disorder.